jdavidm/learn-stata/exercises/01-data-basics.md

 ---
 layout: exercise
 topic: dplyr
-title: Shrub Volume Data Basics
+title: Data Basics
-language: R
+language: Stata
 ---

 Dr. Morales is interested in studying the factors controlling the size and